logiclogue/jordanlord.co.uk/src/blog/footium-in-the-age-of-ai.md

 *Football Manager* gives you the spreadsheet.
 Web3 games give you the asset.

-None of them give you football as a persistent world.
+None of them give you sport as a persistent world.

 That is the gap.

 ## Thesis

-Simium's core technology is a persistent sports world model.
+Simium's core technology is a persistent world model.

 Everything comes from the same world state: